shinnosukeono/shinnosukeono.github.io/content/post/shanbally/index.md

 Nash was also responsible for the design of the school which I attended, which was originally the **Erasmus Smith School** when it was constructed and the nearby **St. Paul's church** which is one of only two known churches by the Royal Architect in Ireland, and the only one with a nearly complete interior.

-But these are all just the side story to the main act.
-Shanbally Castle.
+But these are all just the side story to the main act. **Shanbally Castle**.
 Or at least they would be if it wasn’t for some abysmal decision making.
 Shanbally Castle is situated just about 1km from my family home, which itself and the neighbouring houses were all once part of the Shanbally Estate and were constructed to provide accommodation for the staff of the Estate.
 But the castle is no more, and that is a huge loss, both for the local community and Ireland at large.
 As a building designed by the famous architect of the Prince Regent, one of only a handful of castles he built in Ireland, this was the largest of all those.
 Nash’s other famous castles were Ravensworth and Caerhays in England, with Shanbally being the last of his fine country homes to be built.

 > “Shanbally also had the distinction that it was built, not for the descendant of some Cromwellian carpetbagger, but for the scion of an old Irish family, Cornelius O’Callaghan.” [^1]